 Stained coffee mugs

 Those stains in coffee cups and mugs are so ugly, and denture tablets are the quick and easy way to get rid of them.
 Fill the up with warm water, drop in a denture tablet.
 Once it stops fizzing, wash it as you normally would.
+For super stubborn stains that have built up over time, you may need to use a bottle or other type of brush to get them super clean.
+From now on, a denture tablet used occasionally will keep them that way.

 Instead of throwing the liquid down the drain, pour it into another stained mug, Even though the fizzing has stopped, it still has enough power to clean a few more items.